 6. Communication goes both ways

-Though not as frequently as operators, managers at top performing Poka customers actively contribute to the lifecycle of a conversation by commenting and assigning posts, or by talking about employees’ posts during Gemba walks or at Tier meetings.
+Though not as frequently as operators, managers at top-performing Poka customers actively contribute to the lifecycle of a conversation by commenting and assigning posts, or by talking about employees’ posts during Gemba walks or at tier meetings.

-Using a tool like Poka to improve factory floor communications can be both transformative and disruptive.
+Using a tool like Poka to improve shop floor communications can be both transformative and disruptive.
 But with careful consideration to change management, a commitment from leadership and the simple tips shared in this article, the path to success will be shorter.